 • Socioeconomic problems (unemployment, poverty, homelessness)

-• Geneticsย
+• Genetics

-• Depressionย
+• Depression

-• Substance misuseย
+• Substance misuse

-• Loss of pleasure in lifeย
+• Loss of pleasure in life

-• Major life changesย
+• Major life changes

-• Loss of job or family memberย
+• Loss of job or family member

 • Social isolation

-• Feelings of hopelessness and poor coping skillsย
+• Feelings of hopelessness and poor coping skills

 The similarities are evident.
 Though it may be difficult to directly point to a cause-and-effect relationship between unemployment and suicide, it is clear that the impact unemployment can have on an individual largely correlates to the risk factors associated with suicide.
-In addition, when including the social impact that the COVID-19 pandemic has had on the U.S., it becomes even more transparent why suicide rates could be on the rise this upcoming year.ย

 Social Impact of the COVID-19 Pandemic:

-• Increase in unemployment rate
+• Increase in the unemployment rate

-• Increase in homelessnessย
+• Increase in homelessness

 • Loss of religious communities (cancellation of worship services)

-• Loss of social connectedness, lonelinessย
+• Loss of social connectedness, loneliness

-• Increase in domestic violence casesย
+• Increase in domestic violence cases

 • Supply shortages (fear of the unknown, loss of trust)

-Once again, the effects caused by COVID-19 listed above closely mimic the risk factors related to suicide.
-Together, COVID-19 and unemployment can have a severe effect on upcoming suicide rates.
 According to the World Health Organization, each suicide in a population is accompanied by more than 20 suicide attempts.
-Thus, it is crucial that we acknowledge both the social and mental impact that unemployment and COVID-19 have on our current society.ย
+Thus, it is crucial that we acknowledge both the social and mental impact that unemployment and COVID-19 have on our current society.

 To address what can be done about this increasing rate of unemployment, it can be helpful to also be aware of the protective factors associated with suicide ideation.